 Polaris, and a brand new trilogy

-In early October, 2022, CD Projekt RED announced a bunch of new titles via Twitter (opens in new tab), including a new The Witcher trilogy.
-Polaris (what we've been calling Witcher 4) will kick off the new saga, which will then play out over 6 years from the first release.
+In early October 2022, CD Projekt RED announced a bunch of new titles via Twitter, including a new The Witcher trilogy.
+Polaris (what we've been calling The Witcher 4) will kick off the new saga, which will then play out over 6 years from the first release.
 This is obviously a huge undertaking, so we'll have to wait and see whether it pays off.

 Reconfirming the start of a new saga

 CD Projekt RED has re-confirmed that The Witcher 4 will launch a saga.
-While it didn't confirm how many games this'll involve, CEO Adam Kiciński made these comments during a recent earnings call (opens in new tab).
+While it didn't confirm how many games this will involve, CEO Adam Kiciński made these comments during an earnings call.